secrettoad/divina/divina/docs_src/quickstart.rst

 Getting Started
 ###############

-A minimal experiment definition supplies the path to the dataset, the name of the column that holds the time index and the name of the column that holds the target to predict.
-In the minimal example below, an experiment is conducting using the retail sales data included with divina and using the log link function best suited towards sales data.
+At a minimum, a :mod:`divina` pipeline must know which column represents the time index, which column represents the target and the frequency of the time index.
+Below is a minimal example of a pipeline trained on used to make in-sample predictions on the retail sales dataset from the M5 competition.

 .. literalinclude:: _static/pipeline_definitions/quickstart0.py